peixetlift/Peixetlift.github.io/_posts/2021-03-24-Common-Linux_PrivEsc.md

 <p class="answer">Answer : There are 4 shells in the system</p>
 * * *

-We are now asked what is the name of the bash script that is set to run every 5 minutes by cron.
+We are now asked what is the name of the bash script that is set to run every 5 minutes by `cron`.
-Cron is used to automate tasks in Linux, its syntax can be a little bit tricky so if you need some more info you can have a look at [this site](https://linuxhandbook.com/crontab/)
+`cron` is used to automate tasks in Linux, its syntax can be a little bit tricky so if you need some more info you can have a look at [this site](https://linuxhandbook.com/crontab/)

-Cron jobs are displayed in each user's /etc/crontab file, but since we run `LinEnum.sh` to do the work for us, we can just look for it at its output :
+`cron` jobs are displayed in each user's `/etc/crontab` file, but since we run `LinEnum.sh` to do the work for us, we can just look for it at its output :

 <img src="https://raw.githubusercontent.com/peixetlift/peixetlift.github.io/master/assets/LinuxPrivEsc/grep%20crontab%204.png" class="border" />